sid-sethi/F3UTER/README.md

 This repository is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [LICENSE](LICENSE) file (GNU General Public License) for more details.

-## Contents (Intructions for use)
+# Using F3UTER

+The following snakemake pipelines can be used to Generate ERs, calculate omic features and produce F3UTER 3'UTR predictions.

+- [Generate ERs](Snakemake_pipelines/Generate_ers): Identify unannotated intergenic expressed regions (ERs) from RNA-seq data.
+- [Generate features](Snakemake_pipelines/Generate_features): Calculate omic features required for F3UTER.
+- [Generate predictions](Snakemake_pipelines/Generate_predictions): Predict potentially unannotated 3'UTRs.

+## Analysis code associated with the F3UTER manuscript

-The contents are listed in the order of performed analysis.
+The scripts are listed in the order of performed analysis.
 The output of these scripts are txt files.

 ### 1. [**ER_data_processing**](ER_data_processing)
 Processing of ER data from Zhang et al 2020

 Script | Description
 ------ | -----------
 [er_split_by_tissue.R](ER_data_processing/er_split_by_tissue.R) | Split ERs by tissue
 [er_initial_processing.pl](ER_data_processing/er_initial_processing.pl) | Add additional gene info to ERs